 - Connectivity and troubleshooting of online games and consoles

-- Maintain a minimum 2.50 cumulative GPA and 2.00 quarterly GPA during employment
+- Candidates must be in good academic standing and maintain a minimum 2.50 cumulative GPA during employment

 - Intending to enroll at Western for the next two years